marcelo-m7/Barnostri/docs/ARCHITECTURE_PLAN.md

 - All SQL migrations live under `supabase/migrations/` and are versioned with the Supabase CLI.
 - Example data goes in `supabase/seed/`.
 - Edge functions (if any) stay under `supabase/functions/`.
 - Environment variables are stored in `apps/barnostri_app/supabase/supabase-config.json` (one per environment).
+Copy them from `supabase-config.example.json` and keep the file untracked.

 ## Packages
 - `packages/shared_models` exposes models and repository helpers shared by the apps.